Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

-Even though the back of this Camelback is thick and padded, it’s made from mesh that is still breathable.
+Even though the back of this Camelback is thick and padded, it’s made from breathable mesh.
 The straps are made from a stringy mesh that offers a lot more breathability and airflow, so you’ll stay as cool as possible.

-The vest is also reflective so if you like to start your runs early in the morning or finish late at night, you will be visible to traffic.
+The vest is reflective, so if you like to start your runs early in the morning or finish late at night, you will be visible to traffic.

 - Ventilated waist belt

 - The straps have no padding